PrittamGoswami/sarscov2-mutational-patterns/README.md

 - [License](#license)

 ## Overview
-The project employs a multi-omics approach, leveraging genomics, bulk transcriptomics, and single-cell transcriptomics datasets to identify mutational patterns in SARS-CoV-2 and uncover their underlying causes.
+The project employs a multi-omics approach, leveraging publicly available genomics, bulk transcriptomics, and single-cell transcriptomics datasets to identify mutational patterns in SARS-CoV-2 and uncover their underlying causes.

 ## Prerequisites
 - Anaconda